Main Content

 - Utility Workers

-NJ Clean Communities Council Coordinator Certification Training (ER0400WA26) is approved for a total of 1.2 Rutgers CEUs (12 contact hours), as well as the following credits from professional organizations.
+NJ Clean Communities Council Coordinator RECERTIFICATION Training is approved for a total of 1.2 Rutgers CEUs (12 contact hours), as well as the following credits from professional organizations.

 New Jersey